SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-08-highest-vax-group-in-us-redux.md

 US      205774140 33479550
 ```

-Armed with that, we can test against the null hypothesis that the rows are pretty much the
+Armed with that, we can test the null hypothesis that the rows are pretty much the same
-same and the alternative hypothesis that they are different.
-We'll do both a fancy-pants Fisher
+against the alternative hypothesis that they are different.
+We'll do both a fancy-pants
-exact test and an old-fashioned but reliable Pearson $\chi^2$ test:
+Fisher exact test and an old-fashioned but reliable Pearson $\chi^2$ test:

 ```R
 > fisher.test(mx)